 The UNIX and Python training specifically addresses the competence gap I mentioned earlier.
 You can have a degree in Informatics, but if you cannot write Python scripts or navigate Linux systems confidently, you will struggle to compete for data science or automation roles.

 These programmes run as intensive short courses rather than semester-long modules.
 They focus entirely on practical skills: writing code, debugging, understanding system architecture.
-The training is not meant to be easy.
 It assumes you already have foundational knowledge and pushes you to develop real competence quickly.

 Many UNISA students treat these programmes as optional extras.
 The ones who take them seriously and genuinely master the skills consistently report better job outcomes and faster salary progression than their peers who skipped the practical training.